dappnode/DAppNodeDocs/docs/user/videos-and-tutorials/driving-school/initial-setup.md

 import VideoCarousel from '../../../../src/components/carouselFeatures/videoCarousel';

 Welcome to Dappnode Driving School!
 Here you'll find a series of videos that will guide you through the initial setup process.
-From booting dappnode from ISO and accessing it through VPN, to setting up your ethereum node, we've got you covered.
+From booting dappnode from ISO and accessing it through VPN, to setting up your Ethereum node, we've got you covered.

 <div className="video-carousel-wrapper">
   <VideoCarousel